Basharabum/readmetest/README.md

 1. Click “Clone or download” (green button on the right side).
 2. Push a “Download ZIP” button and the archive will be downloaded to your local machine.
-3. Unzip “PrestaShop-Urbit-Delivery-master.zip”.
+3. Unzip `PrestaShop-Urbit-Delivery-master.zip`.
-4. Rename “PrestaShop-Urbit-Delivery-master” folder to “urbit”.
+4. Rename `PrestaShop-Urbit-Delivery-master` folder to `urbit`.
-5. Add “urbit” folder to zip archive.
+5. Add `urbit` folder to zip archive.

 ![Zip archive with module](doc/images/image1.png)

 6. Go to your PrestaShop’s admin panel.
-7. Go to Modules and Services -> Modules and Services
+7. Go to `Modules and Services -> Modules and Services`

 ![Modules and services menu](doc/images/image17.png)

-8. Click on the “Add a new module” button
+8. Click on the **Add a new module** button

 ![Add a new module button](doc/images/image5.png)

-9. Choose the archive with module and click “Upload this module”
+9. Choose the archive with module and click **Upload this module**

 ![Choose a file for uploading](doc/images/image14.png)